 It all depends on how you look at it.

 Given recent “press”, Heyman is looking a bit shaky having lost his position on the creative team and for his seeming feud with AJ Styles, Karl Anderson and Luke Gallows.
 He seems to be costing more than he’s worth but is he, though?
-I think before we can even get into all that, we have to take a look at the foundation of the Wrestling Industry.
+Before we can even get into all that, we have to take a look at the foundation of the Wrestling Industry.
 Let’s not forget that it is absolutely saturated in kayfabe.
-Now, for those of you who don’t know what that is, it is basically the faux premise that the Industry itself operates under.
+Now, for those of you who don’t know what that is, it is basically the faux premise that the Wrestling Industry operates under.
 It’s why we refer to Big Show as Big Show and not Paul Wight.

 Even what you think you know to be “true” is very likely utter kayfabe, real life allegations and litigation not included.
 If you saw it on The News, said person has problems.
 Nevertheless, you have to admit, you just don’t know for sure.
 That’s the point… you really shouldn’t.
 That’s where the fun is.
 You believe it to be real.